davidalvarezcastro/todo-cli-dart/README.md

 - Gets information from a specific TODO.
 - Deletes a specific TODO.
 - Saves TODO things using a database.
-- Loads & saves TODO things from JSON file (template based).
+- Loads & saves TODO things from JSON file (template based) (ongoing)

 ## Run